Katalye/Katalye/README.md

 The `katalye` returner is a required component.
 The `katalye` returner is used to retrieve events directly from the SaltStack event bus.

-The easiest way to install the `katalye` returner is to drop [`katalye.py`](https://github.com/Katalye/Katalye/blob/master/katalye.py) into the `_returners,` directory within the [`file_roots`](https://docs.saltstack.com/en/latest/ref/configuration/master.html#std:conf_master-file_roots) specified by the master config file.
+The easiest way to install the `katalye` returner is to drop [`katalye.py`](https://github.com/Katalye/Katalye/blob/master/katalye.py) into the `_returners` directory within the [`file_roots`](https://docs.saltstack.com/en/latest/ref/configuration/master.html#std:conf_master-file_roots) specified by the master config file.
 More documentation can be found [here](https://docs.saltstack.com/en/latest/ref/returners/#using-custom-returner-modules).

 > Executing `salt '*' saltutil.sync_returners` may be required to update the sync the returner with the SaltStack cluster.